huggingface/blog/audio-datasets.md

 ```

 All the steps covered so far in this tutorial can be applied to the streaming dataset without any code changes.
-The only change is that you can no longer access one sample in particular using `gigaspeech[sample_idx]`, but instead
+The only change is that you can no longer access one sample in particular using `gigaspeech["train"][sample_idx]`, but instead
-have to iterate over the dataset (using a `for loop` for example).
+have to iterate over the dataset (using a `for` loop for example).

 Streaming mode can take your research to the next level: not only are the biggest datasets accessible to you, but you
 can easily evaluate systems over multiple datasets in one go without worrying about your disk space.
 Compared